UniMath/agda-unimath/src/universal-algebra/models-of-signatures.lagda.md

 ## Idea

-A model of a signature `Sig` in a type `A` is a dependent function that assings to each function symbol `f` of arity `n` and a vector of `n` elements of `A` an element of `A`.
+A model of a signature `Sig` in a type `A` is a dependent function that assigns to each function symbol `f` of arity `n` and a vector of `n` elements of `A` an element of `A`.